maddy-foley/birdinglogs/README.md

 ## Currently Working on:
-Basic front-end functionality.
-Backend and authentication done.
+Basic functionality finished.
+Working on CSS

 Disclaimer: